ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   - A downside to this design is that you need a longer wheelbase to accommodate the horizontal cylinder.
 That impacts maneuverability.
   - Thus the SuperSport 950 is actually pretty long.
+  - MotoGP of today used V4's with one cylinder bank almost parallel to ground, and other vertical.
 - Moto Guzzi specializes in transverse 90deg V-twin.
 - Suzuki makes the V-Stroms and the SV650 with 90deg V-Twin.
 - KTM does use V-twins on their 1290 ADV bike.
 They use 75deg.
+  - I think this is a quite oversquare design.
 - Honda and Kawasaki don't make any V-twin or V4 bikes.
 Probably Japan doesn't do them in part because they are more expensive.
   - Also I think Japanese bikes were early to use water cooling and